 Avenge is ideally used when one of your existing minions would benefit greatly from the buff, such as when the minion already possesses a beneficial effect like Divine Shield.

 Realistically, though, playing this Secret will always be beneficial, since it cannot ever be wasted.
 If you only have one minion on the board and it dies, the Secret will not trigger and it will be saved for later.

 Eye for an Eye is best used later on in the game, when you anticipate that your opponent will deal a high amount of damage to you.
 Alternatively, it is well used if the opponent is low on health, and attacking you will cause them to die.

 Using Eye for an Eye when the opponent has many options open to them for how to damage your hero is generally a bad idea, since they are likely to use the least damaging means first.

 3.3.
 Noble Sacrifice

-Noble Sacrifice is best used if you manage to prevent a strong attack or spell with it.
+Noble Sacrifice is best used if you manage to prevent a strong attack with it.
 So, using it when your opponent has only very weak minions on the board is ill-advised, and it is better to use it later on in the game.